 Flora and Fauna Along the Short Inca Trail

-The Short Inca Trail offers both historical significance and access to one of Peru’s most biodiverse cloud forests.
+The Short Inca Trail offers both historical significance and access to one of Peru’s dos biodiverse cloud forests.
 Hikers encounter native plants, diverse wildlife, and ecosystems that have persisted since Inca times.
-The trail’s altitude, humidity, and sunlight support orchids, bromeliads, rare trees, and frequent wildlife sightings.

 Flora Highlights

-Orchids: More than 200 species grow along the trail.
-Some bloom only in the dry season, while others cover stone walls year-round with subtle color variations.
-Their delicate forms and fragrances attract photographers. the most popular one are Wiñay Wayna Orchid (Epidendrum Secundum) know as forever young, because it blooming almost whole year, we opten see along the route. then there the famous one Waqanki(Masdevalli veitchina).
+Orchids: dos than 200 species grow along the trail. some bloom only in the dry season, while others cover stone walls year-round with subtle color variations. the dos popular one are Wiñay Wayna Orchid (Epidendrum Secundum) know as forever young, because it blooming almost whole year, we opten see along the route. then there the famous one Waqanki(Masdevalli veitchina).

 Polylepis trees: Also called “paper trees,” these rare, high-altitude species are vital to the cloud forest ecosystem, protecting soil and supporting birds and insects.